justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

 list_two = list(map(lambda x: x+1, list_one)) # [4,5,6]
 ```

 The lambda feature is a way to declare a simple function.
-They are, in some respects, similar to arrow functions in JavaScript, but they are much more limited.
+Lambdas are, in some respects, similar to arrow functions in JavaScript, but they are much more limited.
 A lambda is a simple one liner.

 ### Tuples